-December 31, 2023 December 31, 2022
+Dec ember 31, 2024 December 31, 2023

 Equity investments at fair value through other comprehensive income:

-Emerging stocks \$ 22,197 13,096
+Emerging stocks \$ 17,678 22,197

-Listed stocks 386,750 292,495
+Listed stocks 238,700 386,750

-\$ 408,947 305,591
+\$ 256,378 408,947

-- (i) The Group designated the investments shown above as equity securities at fair value through other comprehensive income because these equity securities represent those investments that the Group intends to hold for long-term strategic purposes. - (ii) There were no disposals of strategic investments and transfers of any accumulative gain or loss within equity relating to these investments as of December 31, 2023 and 2022. - (iii) For market risk, please refer to note (6)(w). - (iv) As of December 31, 2023 and 2022, the financial assets at fair value through other comprehensive income of the Group had not been pledged as collateral for its loans.

-(f) Investments accounted for using equity method
+- (i) The Group designated the investments shown above as equity securities at fair value through other comprehensive income because these equity securities represent those investments that the Group intends to hold for long-term strategic purposes. - (ii) There were no disposals of strategic investments and transfers of any accumulative gain or loss within equity related to these investments as of December 31, 2023.
+The Group sold its shares during 2024.
+The shares sold had a fair value of \$6,233 thousand, wherein the Group realized a gain of \$800 thousand, which was reclassified from other comprehensive income to retained earnings. - (iii) For market risk, please refer to note (6)(v). - (iv) As of December 31, 2024 and 2023, the financial assets at fair value through other comprehensive income of the Group had not been pledged as collateral for its loans. - (f) Investments accounted for using equity method